-And it is still with their original setting including Martijn Westerholt at the keyboards, who – at a later stage – defected (or ‘was defected’ – not sure which one is true) the band for ‘health reasons’ and founded Delain with great success.
+And Enter still sports their original setting with Martijn Westerholt at the keyboards.
+Westerholt – at a later stage – defected (or ‘was defected’ – not sure which one is true) the band for ‘health reasons’ and founded Delain with great success.
 And it shows, the keyboard performance is just outstanding, not what we know about in later years.

 The death grunts are – as usual with Within Temptation – not very good and they abandoned them in later productions, much to their credit.
 However, on this album this kind of works.
 Not in a Death Metal sense, but in a – what was it called? – Beauty and the Beast context.
-A little bit like Shrek and the Princess – only at that time no-one even dreamt of Shrek yet.
+A little bit like Shrek and the Princess.
+Only, at that time no-one even dreamed of Shrek yet.

 Record Rating: 10/10 | Label: DSFA | Web: Official Site